Sequences of All-Time:

 The most classic of all its scenes was the shocking and tense "ballet of blood" finale - an ultra-violent, country backroads ambush set for Bonnie Parker (Faye Dunaway) and Clyde Barrow (Warren Beatty), the doomed lovers.
 The ambush scene was marvelously choreographed and edited, with multiple cameras shooting at different speeds.

 Knowing that the couple will be driving by, C.W.
 Moss' father Malcolm (Dub Taylor) flagged down their car for help while faking a flat tire on his truck by the side of the road.
 He spoke the last lines of the film: "I've got a flat tire, and I ain't got no spare."
-Quick shots jumped through each moment:
+Quick shots jumped and accelerated through each moment:

 In their final freeze-frame of life, with a silent glance at each other, Bonnie and Clyde revealed both panic and love in their faces - knowing that something was ominously wrong and that they were facing their ultimate destruction, the natural result of the escalating violence.